boobaGreen/S2INodeJsPOF/readme.md

 ### Orders

-You can get all the available orders with a GET request `/api/v1/orders`
+You can get all the available orders with a GET request

+`/api/v1/orders`

 You can get all the order for one specific day (in this example 2023-10-27) with this GET request .

 `/api/v1/orders/?createdAt[lte]=2023-10-27T23:59:59.999Z&createdAt[gte]=2023-10-27T00:00:00.000Z`

 You can get all the order after a specific day&time (in this example 2023-10-27 , 20:30) with this GET request .

 `/api/v1/orders/?createdAt[gte]=2023-10-27T11:58:52.255Z`

 You can get all the order before a specific day&time (in this example 2023-10-27 , 11:58:52) with this GET request .

 `/api/v1/orders/?createdAt[lte]=2023-10-27T11:58:52.000Z`

-You can
+You can get all the orders that contain a specific product or a specific list of products by they "name" field , separate by a comma:

+`/api/v1/orders/getOrdersByProductName?productNames=dattero,miele`

 or GET data for a specific product by id:

 `/api/v1/:ordersID`

 You can PATCH or DELETE a target with the same endpoint.

-For a new interval, use a POST request:
+For a new order, use a POST request:

 `/api/v1/orders`

 ```json